 Day 13 — Giverny and Paris

-As you head to Paris today, visit the picturesque port town of Honfleur, featuring colorful houses with slate-covered frontages.
-Continue to the village of Giverny to visit the home and gardens of Impressionist artist Claude Monet.
+This morning visit the village of Giverny and visit the home and gardens of Impressionist artist Claude Monet.
 Walk amid his gardens to see the familiar lily pond and Japanese footbridge of his paintings, and see his home, now restored to its original design.
 Arrive late this afternoon in Paris at your well located hotel near the Champs-Élysées.
 Dinner tonight is on your own in this culinary capital.
 (B)